prisma/prisma/README.md

 Photon JS is an **auto-generated database client** that enables **type-safe** database access and **reduces boilerplate**.
 You can use it as an alternative to traditional ORMs such as Sequelize, TypeORM or Knex.js

 It is part of the [Prisma](https://www.github.com/prisma/prisma2-docs) ecosystem.
-Prisma provides a family of tools to simplify database workflows for data access, declarative data modeling, schema migrations and visual data management.
+Prisma provides database tools for data access, declarative data modeling, schema migrations and visual data management.
 Learn more in the [Prisma 2 announcement](https://www.prisma.io/blog/announcing-prisma-2-zq1s745db8i5/).

 <br />